-As noted above, we have on a periodic basis engaged Newport Group (formerly Verisight, Inc.) to prepare a comparative compensation report for our Compensation Committee to assist us in setting our compensation levels and targets for our executive officers.
-We engaged Verisight in May 2015 for purposes of helping us establish compensation levels and targets for fiscal 2016 and 2017.
-As part of its May 2015 engagement, Verisight prepared a comparative compensation report for our Committee to assist us in setting our compensation levels and targets for fiscal 2016 and 2017.
-As part of its May 2015 engagement, Verisight prepared a comparative compensation report of a broad group of organizations or peer group companies within the durable goods manufacturing industry.
-Newport Group prepared their report and analysis based upon other published industry compensation surveys and an analysis of public filings by a peer group of companies (giving each of these two categories an equal 50% weighting).
-The peer group included in the May 2015 report consisted of the following fifteen companies:

-Badger Meter, Inc. Flexsteel Industries Inc. Gorman Rupp Co.
-Johnson Outdoors Inc. Lydall Inc. Shiloh Industries Inc. Supreme Industries, Inc. Weyco Group Inc. Douglas Dynamics, Inc. Global Power Equipment Group Inc. Hurco Companies Inc. Kadant Inc. Miller Industries Inc. Stoneridge Inc. Twin Disc, Incorporated published industry compensation surveys and in the peer group data with STRATTEC's named executive officer positions, they also generally compared the publicly available compensation data for the Chief Executive Officer and Chief Financial Officer with the compensation information for STRATTEC's Chief Executive Officer and Chief Financial Officer.
-For the other three STRATTEC named executive officers, Verisight compared the publicly available compensation data for the three other most highly compensated named executive officers in the publicly available data with those of the three most highly compensated STRATTEC named executive officers.
+As noted above, we have on a periodic basis engaged Newport Group (or its predecessor) to prepare a comparative compensation report for our Compensation Committee to assist us in setting our compensation levels and targets for our executive officers.
+In April/May 2017, our Compensation Committee again engaged Newport Group to prepare a comparative compensation report for our Compensation Committee to assist us in setting our compensation levels and targets for our executive officers.
+As part of this 2017 engagement, Newport Group prepared a comparative compensation report of a broad group of organizations or peer group companies within the durable goods manufacturing industry.
+Where possible, Newport Group in its 2017 report used regression analysis to adjust peer group data to STRATTEC's revenue size.
+Additionally, due to dissimilarity in titles in the published industry compensation surveys and in the peer group data with STRATTEC's named executive officer positions, they also generally compared the publicly available compensation data for the Chief Executive Officer and Chief Financial Officer with the compensation information for STRATTEC's Chief Executive Officer and Chief Financial Officers, Newport Group compared the publicly available compensation data for the three other most highly compensated named executive officers in the publicly available data with those of the three most highly compensated STRATTEC named executive officers as of such date.
+The peer group included in the Newport Group 2017 report consisted of the following sixteen companies: